 Also keep in mind that on days when you’re not doing interval training, you should do some core-strengthening exercises to target the vital muscles in your back, abdomen, pelvis, and hips.
 These are the muscles that are critical for posture, flexibility, balance, and stability.
 And on superbusy days when you can’t find time to do either, get up from your desk and work in a short recreational walk.
 Any exercise is better than none and the fresh air will do you good!

-Interval exercise, as Dr. Agatston describes it in his South Beach Diet Supercharged book has four levels of intensity.
+Interval exercise, as Dr. Agatston describes it in his South Beach Diet Supercharged book, has four levels of intensity.
 Begin at an Easy Pace and work up to Supercharged as your fitness improves.

 Pace: When you’re working at a low level

 of intensity, you’re constantly moving, but you can easily carry on a

 conversation with a friend.
-This is the pace at which you
+This is the pace at which you should do a 5-minute warm-up

-will do your warm-up

-before beginning the actual intervals — and also
+before beginning the actual intervals — and also the pace at which

-Pace: When you’re
+Pace: When you’re exercising at a

-You are breathing faster and can still carry on a conversation —
+faster than at an easy pace and can still carry on a conversation —

 but doing so is more difficult than at an easy pace.

-Up: When you’re revved
+Up: When you’re revved up, you’re

-but not impossible — to maintain your pace.
+impossible — to maintain your pace.
 You should have difficulty

 carrying on a conversation at this level of intensity.

-- Supercharged: When you’re exercising at top speed, whether it’s walking or doing some other form of interval exercise like swimming or biking, you are truly supercharged!
+- Supercharged: When you’re exercising at top speed, whether it’s walking or doing some other form of interval exercise, like swimming or biking, you are truly supercharged!
 You won’t be able to sustain the pace for long, but as you get fitter, the pace that once tired you out will become relatively easy and even your supercharged pace will get faster.